 AN EXPERIMENT: jot down the answers to these questions as honestly as you can:

-AM I ready for change [or do i need to wait and see a bit longer]
+AM I ready for change [or do I need to wait bit longer; do more contemplation]

 WHAT might I consider as possible changes? [brain-storm all ideas using the method described at the bottom of this web page]

 HOW might I consider some specific changes [chose a small number of possibilities]